goldsborough/algs4/stacks-queues/README.md

 ### Amortized Time

 Amortized time is essentially a measure of average time per operation for a sequence of operations.
 Inserting N elements into an array takes total time proportional to N, but the time per operation, the amortized const, is constant time.
 For example in a dynamic array, you double the size at certain intervals.
 But those periodic high costs of re-allocation can be "spread out" over all insertion operations and are then "diluted", such that the amortized time is still O(1).
 Consider that, when you double the size of the array, it takes twice as long to double again as before.
 At the same time, the doubling will take twice as long because there are twice as many elements.
 Re-allocation takes twice as long, but we can wait twice as long, so the cost is essentially diluted.
 If it costs X after X insertions, the amortized time is constant because $X/X = 1$.
-After, it costs 2X after 2X insertions, so still $2x/2x = 1$
+After, it costs 2X after 2X insertions, so still $2x/2x = 1$.

+Note that the worst-case cost of insertion into an array may be a lot worse than the amortized cost.
+In the worst case, insertion costs $O(N)$, when we need to re-allocate.
+As such, $N$ operations would take $N \cdot O(N) = O(N^2)$ time.
+It is only when we examine the *amortized* cost that we can say that insertion takes $O(1)$, amortized.

 ### Array vs Linked List